brianwgoldman/FastEfficientP3/README.md

-P3
-==

-Parameterless Population Pyramid
+Fast and Efficient Black Box Optimization using the Parameter-less Population Pyramid ==

 To compile you will need C++11.
-We use gcc version 4.7.2 for our complilation.
+We use gcc version 4.8.3 for our complilation.

 Our build system uses Makefiles to build.
-You can compile the release version by changing directory to Release and calling "make".
+You can compile the release version by changing directory to Release and calling "make P3".

 All of the source code is available in the 'src' directory.